Johann150/cni/README.md

 # cni_format

-This is a parser and serializer library for the [CNI configuration format](https://github.com/libuconf/cni/).
+This is a parser and serializer library for the [CNI configuration format](https://github.com/libuconf/cni/), compatible with version 0.1.0.
 It also provides the recommended API functions.

 This crate is dependency-free (except for testing).